wgd-modular/loewenzahnhonig-firmware/smoodge-delay/README.md

 - 10: x8

 If for example you send in clocks which are 1 second apart, setting the Delay Time knob in the centre would produce echo's every second, at min it would produce an echo every 1/8th of a second and at max it would produce an echo every 8 seconds.
-**Note:** The maximum delay time is capped automatically at 10 seconds.
+**Note:** The maximum delay time is capped automatically at 16 seconds.

 #### Smoodge

-This control produces a stereo effect.
+This control produces a spatial stereo effect from 0-50% and a tape saturation, wow and flutter effect with more spatial separation from 50-100%.
 With the Smoodge knob at min there is no effect.
-From 0 - 50% the control will add a nice stereo spread to the sound that makes everything sound quite spacious and lucious.
-Above 50% you will notices the spread becomes less of a spatial effect and more of a 'special' effect - the delay times between the left and right channels will be more obvious and you will also notice a slow chorus effect that adds a warm fuzziness to the sound.

 ## Flashing your Daisy Seed